lisael/pylogicaldecoding/README.md

 Once again, be careful, it's the killer feature but it can bite you.
 As soon as the slot is created, the origin DB keep all unacknowledged WAL on disk.
-If your consumer is dead, stuck or if you forget to call `commit()` you run into big troubles.
+If your consumer is dead, stuck or if you forget to call `ack()` you run into big troubles.

 # Play, fork, hack, PR, and have fun